128

 Dec 11, 2023 4:21 PM

-Twice had CJ Hopkins to reassure us that he is not again Capitalism, only against unbridled Capitalism.
-But what is the history of Capitalism other than the many attempts to put reins on it?
 Trouble is that Capital wants our happiness but uses the wrong way.
 Liberalism, the political doctrine of Capital, emerged precisely to put an end to the wars of religion, to the oppressive moralities that were tearing families and societies apart, and the hypocrisies of the Church.
-So that it is precisely the demise and exhaustion of the religious and moral values as guides of conduct that hitherto held societies together, that fed Liberalism and hence Capital into being, as a totalising, privatising system, whereby everyone can do everything they like as long as it is done under the impersonal laws of the self regulating market, which precisely no one voted, and for this precise reason everyone… Read more »
+So that it is precisely the demise and exhaustion of the religious and moral values as guides of conduct that hitherto held societies together, that fed Liberalism and hence Capital into being, as a totalising, privatising system, whereby everyone can do everything they like as long as it is done under the impersonal laws of the self regulating market, which precisely no one voted, and for this precise reason everyone would and should agree with, as opposed to the only too many, often quarrelling, authors of religious and moral precepts.

 Tom Larsen